Selection of Filters for Photonic Crystal Spectrometer Using Domain-Aware Evolutionary Algorithms: Introduction

-The max cut \cite{goemans1995improved} problem is an example of an \NP-complete problem that is sometimes considered one of the most difficult in combinatorial optimization \cite{commander2009maximum}.
-Another example of COP is a very practical portfolio optimization \cite{juarna2017combinatorial}, which is highly relevant in the financial investment domain.
-An interested reader can find other classical instances of COPs in \cite{du2022introduction}, where a high-level classification of the algorithms that address such problems is proposed.

-According to this classification, each algorithm falls into one of three categories: 1) computation of the exact optimal solution, mostly studied in \cite{korte2011combinatorial, du2022introduction}; 2) Computation of approximate solutions \cite{du2012design}; 3) State-of-the-art numerical solvers, reviewed in \cite{blum2003metaheuristics, peres2021combinatorial}.
+The field of combinatorial optimization~\cite{korte2011combinatorial, du2022introduction} focuses on designing algorithms to find one or more objects from a finite set that minimize a specified cost criterion.

+\utwo{ According to a high-level classification of combinatorial optimization algorithms~\cite{du2022introduction}, these methods can be broadly divided into the following three categories:}

+\begin{enumerate} \item \utwo{\textbf{Exact algorithms}, which aim to compute the optimal solution with mathematical guarantees.
+These include classical methods such as branch-and-bound, branch-and-cut, and dynamic programming, and are extensively studied in~\cite{korte2011combinatorial, du2022introduction}.
+While they provide optimality, their computational cost often limits their applicability to small or moderately sized instances.}

+\item \utwo{\textbf{Approximation algorithms}, which provide provably near-optimal solutions within a guaranteed error bound.
+These algorithms are especially useful for NP-hard problems where exact computation is infeasible, and are covered in depth in~\cite{du2012design}.}

+\item \utwo{\textbf{Heuristic and metaheuristic algorithms}, including evolutionary algorithms, simulated annealing, and ant colony optimization.
+These are state-of-the-art numerical solvers that are widely applied in practice due to their ability to find high-quality solutions for large-scale and complex problems, albeit without formal optimality guarantees.
+Comprehensive reviews can be found in~\cite{blum2003metaheuristics, peres2021combinatorial}.} \end{enumerate}

 Algorithms in the former two categories are conventional combinatorial optimization methods (CCOMs).
 They search via mathematical or dynamic programming and employ heuristic ideas to disregard intuitively sub-optimal solutions.
 Particular instances of CCOMs are implemented to solve a specific known COP and therefore heavily depend on the known structure of the addressed problem.

-The third category of algorithms includes methods that apply nature-inspired meta-heuristics \cite{rahman2021nature} and machine learning \cite{zhang2023survey} approaches to find solution candidates with sufficiently small costs.
+The third category of algorithms includes methods that apply nature-inspired meta-heuristics~\cite{rahman2021nature} and machine learning~\cite{zhang2023survey} approaches to find solution candidates with sufficiently small costs.
 While these optimizers do not guarantee to locate the optimal solution, they are less dependent on the constraint nature of the problem and so can be applied to different classes of COPs without major modifications.
-Those and other relevant research directions are systematically studied in this recent survey \cite{weinand2022research}.
+Successful applications of these methods are demonstrated in works such as~\cite{slowik2020evolutionary, herrero2008non, zhou2021novel}.
+Those and other relevant research directions are systematically studied in this recent survey~\cite{weinand2022research}.